furechan/mintalib/docs/mintalib.core.md

 Flag Value

-Flag value of 1 for positive, 0 for zero or negative, and NaN for missing values
+Flag value of 1 for positive, 0 for zero or negative, and NaN otherwize

-Args:
-- expr (str) : expression to evaluate (optional) (pandas only!)

 ## `calc_updown` function